Jakob-Bach/Alternative-Feature-Selection/README.md

 > Bach, Jakob.
 "Finding Optimal Diverse Feature Sets via Alternative Feature Selection"

-(To be submitted at arXiv.
+(To be submitted to arXiv.
 Currently, there is no dedicated tag since the coding is in progress.
 Once the paper is published, we'll link it here.
 We'll link the experimental data, too.)